billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 * I want to run my own life.
 * I want to save America.
 * I want my kids and grandkids to grow up in a free country.
-* I want to make government do its job and no
+* I want to make government do its job and no more.

+Maybe those are not the words you'd use, but you probably agree with the notion.
+This is why we fight, right?

+What I am about to tell you will transform your grassroots efforts like nothing you can imagine.
+This little trick makes everything succe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTg3ODQ0MTBdfQ==
+eyJoaXN0b3J5IjpbLTQ2MDY2Mzg5MV19
 -->